World Science Forum: Governing bodies

 The chairman of the Governing Board of WSF is József Pálinkás, president of the Hungarian Academy of Sciences and president of World Science Forum.
 The executive director of the WSF is Balazs Gulyas, the executive secretaries are Gergely Böhm and Ádám Kégler.

+Impact

+The conference has been called an important element in the dialogue between scienctists and policy makers.
+It has also been described as an important event for Budapest.